 An S Corporation is a particular type of company that enables the safety of limited liability but directs flow-through of income and losses.4 min read

-An S Corporation is a type of company that provides a lot of personal protection while also streamlining the flow of income and losses.
-Many small businesses desire the S corp designation because of the many tax benefits and protection that it comes with.
+An S corporation is a type of company that provides a lot of personal protection while also streamlining the flow of income and losses.
+Many small businesses desire the S corp designation because of the numerous tax benefits and protection that it comes with.

 Companies with the S corporation designation are afforded a unique tax break.
 Rather than paying federal taxes at the corporate and individual level, S corps can pass revenues and losses all the way to the shareholders to be included on their tax return.